Brinda2310/BMS_V1_0_4_Normal_Mode/Asteria_BMS/DEV_TRACKER.md

   This file is meant to track the bug fixes and enhancements done in the BMS code.
 Each time a pull request is issued, the firmware version is update.

-  The Autopilot code repository has the following branches:
+  The BMS code repository has the following branches:
     1. Master:-Major Code Release which has been thoroughly tested both on bench and in flight.
     2. Develop:-This branch contains the sub-releases.
 All the code committed to this branch is first tested on the bench in a simulation environment, and then tested in the flight.